jariel17/basic-python-r-julia/README.md

 5. Create a new Jupyter Notebook your_file.ipynb
 6. Change the kernel to julia
 7. Have fun with your Julia notebook

+## Adding R to Jupyter Notebooks

+ 1. Install R in your system
+    For linux it would be
+    sudo apt-get install r-base
+    and then
+    sudo apt-get install r-base-dev

+2. Verify the installation
+    In the terminal type R to open R console

+3. In order to install R devtools make sure you have the following Linux libraries sudo apt-get install libzmq3-dev libharfbuzz-dev libfribidi-dev libfreetype6-dev libpng-dev libtiff5-dev libjpeg-dev build-essential libcurl4-openssl-dev libxml2-dev libssl-dev libfontconfig1-dev

+3. In the R session, install the IRKernel with these commands: install.packages('devtools') devtools::install_github('IRkernel/IRkernel') IRkernel::installspec()
+4. Create a new Jupyter Notebook your_file.ipynb
+5. Change the kernel to R
+6. Have fun with your R notebook